jvprosser/CDE-Iceberg-demo/README.md

 I split the file into two halves and put them into my home folder on S3
 ## PREP
+1. Get on VPN
-1. drop table default.jvp_icewine_test;
+2. drop table default.jvp_icewine_test;
-2. Get the jobs api url for this virtual cluster and update the vcluster-endpoint in ~/.cde/config.yaml
+3. Get the jobs api url for this virtual cluster and update the vcluster-endpoint in ~/.cde/config.yaml
 5. add an airflow connector to your hive VW and call it jvp-cde-hive-demo
 6. Connection type = hive client wrapper, host = host from jdbc driver, login/password from workload account
 7. install the cde CLI,
-4. Create a CDE VC if needed, with Iceberg and session support
+7. Create a CDE VC if needed, with Iceberg and session support
-5. prewarm your hive VW
+8. prewarm your hive VW

 ## CDE
 3. Go to CDE HOME
 4. talk about the UI
+5. Show your VC and show the config and Iceberg support **What is Apache Iceberg?**
+>Apache Iceberg is a new open table format targeted for petabyte-scale analytic datasets.

+>Developers love it because it supports ACID transactions, Time Travel, Rollback, and in-place schema evolution.

+>Architects love it because it supports streaming and batch ingestion, multi-and hybrid cloud deployments, it's open source, and also engine agnostic.

-5. Go to the sessions and start one up and name it Fanatics-demo
+7. Go to the sessions and start one up and name it Fanatics-demo
-6. Once it comes up:
+8. Once it comes up:
-7. go to the CLI and enter ` ./cde session interact --name Fanatics-demo`
+9. go to the CLI and enter ` ./cde session interact --name Fanatics-demo`
-8. then go the the interact tab
+10. then go the the interact tab
-9. Paste this code in a session:
+11. Paste this code in a session:

 `tablename = 'jvp_icewine_test'
 df = spark.read.options(header='True', inferSchema='True', delimiter=',') \